 Check the weather before you visit Minyon Falls, as the falls might not be flowing strongly if you are visiting during a dry spell.
 They will be most impressive after wet weather.

-Head into Mullumbimby after your hike and have lunch at Yaman – best food in town.
+Head to Mullumbimby after your hike and have lunch at Yaman – the best food in town.
 Thank me later!

 This is the view from the lookout

 Looking for something else to do in the area?